 Only two extant paintings, both at the Thyssen Bornemisza Museum in Madrid, contain both Hans Cranach's signature and his insignia, a winged serpent between the initials "H" and "C." One painting is of a bearded man, from 1534 (fig. 7), and the other is the previously discussed painting of Hercules and Omphale of 1537.

 In 1900, the art historian Eduard Flechsig attributed a number of works from the Cranach workshop to Hans Cranach.
 However, he later revoked these attributions.
-There are paintings in Oslo, Paris, San Francisco and Linkoping that have been attributed to Hans Cranach, but none of these has been fully attested.
+There are paintings in Oslo, Paris, San Francisco and Linkoping that

 There are a number of Hercules and Omphale paintings in Cranach's oeuvre: twenty-six are catalogued in the Corpus Cranach http://corpus-cranach.de/